carlosbrb/where-been/README.md

 where-been
 ==========

-A Simple Sinatra Application for know where been with foursquare help
+A Simple Sinatra Application for know where I've been with foursquare help